Can you get a backdated sick note? What UK law actually says.

 Submit your evidence and complete a clinical review

 The doctor will review your medical history, the evidence provided, and the dates in question.
 If they are satisfied the period of incapacity is genuine and clinically supportable, a backdated certificate will be issued.
-If not, the application will be declined — certificates are not automatically issued.
+If not, the application will be declined.
+Certificates are not automatically issued, and the clinical decision rests entirely with the reviewing doctor.

 Clinical Standards